Meet a Few of Our Many Inspirational Students

 "It was an honor and privilege serving my country, and let's not forget the thousands of young men and women who are serving today," Dunson said.
 "Especially those who are serving in harm's way.
 May they all return home safe to their friends, family, and loved ones."

 UNC offers graduate programs in school counseling, clinical counseling, and couples and family therapy at the Greeley campus and at our Denver and Colorado Springs locations.

 – Written by Elizabeth Same, Journalism Major

 For more information, view the Counseling & Psychology program list.

 When Tiffany Harding was 14, she had the opportunity to learn American Sign Language.
 It was an opportunity that led her to pursue sign language opportunities and helped her turn her passion into a career.

-It was a dream she realized when earned her ASL English Interpretation Bachelor of Arts online through the University of Northern Colorado and the DOIT Center (now known as the Department of American Sign Language & Interpreting Studies).
+It was a dream she made real when she earned her ASL English Interpretation Bachelor of Arts degree.
+The degree is offered mostly-online by the UNC Department of American Sign Language & Interpreting Studies through Extended Campus.
 The first three weeks of the program took place on campus at UNC, where she met with her classmates and faculty.

 “I loved building the initial relationships with my fellow learners and faculty during that intense immersion,” she says.
 “But the real relationships developed as we worked together online, and connected through Skype, message boards, video chats, cell phones and online technology.
 Our professors looked at us as professionals in the field, coming from a place of value with experiences that enhanced our education.
 It was very different from being a traditional student.”
 Her favorite professor was Susan Brown, M.Ed.
 “She really cared, and went out of her way to make personal contact.”